DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/provide-data/binding-to-mongodb.md

 	![Data Source Wizard DataBase MongoDB](../../../images/win-data-source-wizard-database-mongodb.png)

-3. Specify connection parameters on the next page the following ways:
+3. Specify connection parameters on the next page in the following ways:

     - Pass an entire string.